’90 Day Fiancé’ Stars Open Up About Dating Outside The United States

 TLC’s 90 Day Fiancé focuses on American citizens who’ve met and fallen in love with partners living in other countries and are looking to bring them to the United States through the K-1 visa process.
-The series now has a number of spinoffs that document everything from the couple’s first meeting to whether or not they end up staying together after their weddings.
+The series now has a number of spinoffs that document everything from the couple’s first meeting, to whether or not they end up staying together after their weddings.

 The network is currently airing 90 Day Fiancé: Before the 90 Days, which follow couples before they begin the K-1 visa process.
 The couples appearing on this season of the show have not yet met in person.
 During the first episode, viewers watched as excited Americans prepared to travel overseas to meet their significant others.
 After spending time together, the couples will then decide whether or not they’re ready for marriage and the K-1 process.

-This season features 47-year-old Rebecca from Canton, Georgia, who is in a relationship with 26-year-old Tunisia native, Zied, and 38-year-old Tim from Charlotte, North Carolina, who’s dating 25-year-old Jeniffer, a single mother living in Colombia.
+This season features 47-year-old Rebecca, from Canton, Georgia, who is in a relationship with 26-year-old Tunisia native, Zied, and 38-year-old Tim, from Charlotte, North Carolina, who’s dating 25-year-old Jeniffer, a single mother living in Colombia.
 While chatting with Fox News, Rebecca and Tim opened about their relationships and the decision to appear on the TLC series.

 Tim said he has always wanted to be on television, and felt the show was the perfect opportunity to show off his expressive face.
 As for Rebecca, the mother-of-three said she was just excited about taking on a new adventure.